Hideaway (novel)

 Hideaway is a novel by American horror writer Dean Koontz, published by Putnam in 1992.

 It is a supernatural thriller centering on an antique dealer named Hatch Harrison who develops a telepathic connection with a serial killer after a car accident leaves him clinically dead for over 80 minutes.
-It was made into a film of the same name starring Jeff Goldblum, Christine Lahti, Alicia Silverstone, and Jeremy Sisto in 1995.
+It was nominated for the Bram Stoker Award for Best Novel and was made into a film of the same name starring Jeff Goldblum, Christine Lahti, Alicia Silverstone, and Jeremy Sisto in 1995.